-For just about all medical students and interns, the first procedure that you will perform that can legitimately cause harm or death to a patient is a central line placement.
+For almost all medical students and interns, the first procedure you will perform that can legitimately cause harm or death to a patient is a central line placement.
 As a patient safety leader, setting up a robust central line safety program can reduce these risks for our patients.

 The Importance of Imprinting

 I can’t speak for others, but I vividly remember everything about my first central line attempt.
 Perhaps it was the self-awareness that blindly jabbing a 10cm needle into someone’s chest, hoping to hit a vein and not the lung is inherently risky.
 Or perhaps, it was the realization that I may not be the best person to be doing this procedure at this time.

 The fact that central line placement is often written about in popular literature and is the focus of stories in print underscores its imprint on young physicians.

 Thanks to medical education and an increased awareness of patient safety, a lot has changed in the past 20+ years when it comes to central line education.

 The prevalence of high-quality simulation mannequins allows students and interns to get some repetitions under their belts before attempting their first central line on a patient.

 Thanks to these improvements and increased awareness of the importance of the central line bundle, complications related to central line insertion, including catheter-related line infections (CLABSI) have decreased over the past 20 years.